 Managing Transactions

-The Transactions sheet is the central place where you enter all your trading transactions for equities, cryptocurrencies, and options.
+The Transactions sheet is the central place where you enter all your trading transactions for equities, cryptocurrencies, options, cash balances, and dividend income.
 This sheet serves as the primary input for the add-on, and all other summary sheets (Trades, Open Positions, Dashboard, etc.) are automatically generated based on the data you enter here.

 Adding New Transactions

-To add a transition, simply enter a new row.
+To add a transaction, simply enter a new row.
 Ensure you select the correct Asset Type and Op from the dropdown menus to avoid processing errors.
-The following columns are required for the add-on to process your data: Date, Asset Type, Op, Ticker, Volume, and Price.
+For a typical trade, the required columns are Date, Asset Type, Op, Ticker, Volume, and Price — Ticker and Price are not needed for every operation (see the column reference below for the cash and dividend exceptions).

 Can I bulk import transactions?